yuniktmr24/Traffic-Collision-Analytics/Spark/CrashAnalyticsUS/src/main/scala/driver/README.md

 ## Insights
 - Counts by accident severity :white_check_mark: (Yunik)
 - Top 5 states for each severity level :white_check_mark: (Yunik)
+- To be Planned...

 # CrashYearly.scala
 SparkSQL Application logic for performing analytics on yearly data.
 Get yearly insights

 ## Insights
+- To be Planned